 Even his friends said he was too blunt and spoke too freely about his appreciation for beautiful girls.
 His enemies said he was a home-wrecker who had caused at least one divorce with his philandering.
 His behavior had very nearly become public during one divorce, but it was smoothed over when the case settled.
 As he got older, however, Foster became less discreet.

 Things finally came to a head in 1894.
 Hiram Perkins set up shop as a barber at 30 Main Street in Bethel.
-Just a few short steps from Enoch Foster's home - in his father-in-law's former house.
+Just a few short steps away was Enoch Foster's home - in his father-in-law's former house.
 Hiram had an attractive young daughter, E.L.
 Perkins.
 By 1896 Miss Perkins had caught the eye of Enoch Foster, though she was but 15 and he was in his 50s.

 In February of 1896, Judge Foster was twice observed at the home of Miss Perkins, the barber's daughter.
 He was confronted by Rev. Jordon.
 Judge Foster pledged to stay away from the girl and her home.
 And in March he stood before the congregation.
 He made a public apology for his sinful behavior and asked forgiveness.

 But Foster did not stay away from the girl for long.
 That very Easter he was seen entering the Perkins house, and the day after Easter he was seen with her at the Falmouth Hotel in Portland.
 That summer the church summoned him to explain himself again.
-Judge Foster did not accept the invitation and the church ex-communicated him for, "Failure to answer charges of notorious conduct of a most scandalous nature."
+Judge Foster did not accept the invitation, and the church ex-communicated him for, "Failure to answer charges of notorious conduct of a most scandalous nature."

 The Final Exposure